greenpeace/gpes-ecounter/README.md

 ## Problems?

-* If **the total number of emails doesn't match** is because this script uses a regular expression to find emails in a file.
-Sometimes certain email addresses that are accepted by other softwares don't match it's regular expression.
-You can modify the constant `emailRegex` in the script.
-Try different regular expressions if you want, but it's likely that the unaccounted emails are not valid anyway.
+* If **the total number of emails doesn't match** it's because this script uses a regular expression to find emails in a file.
+Sometimes certain email addresses that are accepted by other softwares don't match this regular expression.
+To modify the regular expression change the constant `emailRegex` in the script.
+Try different regular expressions if you want, but it's likely that the unaccounted emails are not valid, so why should you count them?